Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

 .. admonition:: definition
     :class: definition

-    An array object is an object that consists of multiple contiguously allocated objects.
+    An array object is an object that consists of multiple contiguously allocated objects of the same type.

 .. cch::
     :code_path: sample_array.cpp